Belton with Browston: History

-Belton at war

-Belton Common was used by the Suffolk Regiment for military and training purposes during World War I. As German U-Boats disrupted imports, Belton was used to grow produce with various schemes such as growing potatoes in allotments and gardens.

-During World War II the Royal Norfolk Regiment were billeted in Belton with many local people sharing their homes with the soldiers.
-Belton's most famous incident of the war was when American B-24 Liberator bomber "Belle of the East" crash landed near Sandy Lane.
-The crew survived the crash and were aided by the villagers.
-A plaque on the Tavern pub commemorates the incident with a nearby street bearing the name "Belle of the East Way".
+Belton Common was used by the Suffolk Regiment for military and training purposes during World War I. During World War II the Royal Norfolk Regiment were billeted in the parish.
+An American B-24 Liberator bomber,Belle of the East crash-landed in the parish.
+The crew survived the crash and were aided by the villagers; a plaque on the Tavern pub commemorates the incident with a nearby street bearing the name "Belle of the East Way".

-Belton hosted evacuees from Romford, Essex and a few settled in the village.
-Belton experienced at least one air raid with around two thousand bombs being dropped mostly on the village common.

-Post war

 After 1950 the population of the village increased greatly, especially during the rapid expansion of the 1970s.
 On 26 September 1990 the parish was renamed from "Belton" to "Belton with Browston".